 Curious as to what happened to that beautiful house?
 Hollywood happened.

-According to the park ranger, because the site has archaeological significance the film crew laid steel plates over that grassy field and built the entire Owens home and garden over them.
+According to the park ranger, because the site has archaeological significance and could not be disturbed, the film crew laid steel plates over that grassy field and built the entire Owens home and garden over them.

 The ranger also said the house appeared in the film for a total of five minutes.
-He also said they stapled magnolia flowers in the madrone, which is shown standing at the left of the studio photo and lying down in my photo.
+The crew stapled magnolia flowers in the madrone, which is shown standing at the left of the studio photo and lying down in my photo.
 Now I want to see the film again.